 The idea is here that office-free collaboration is a behavior setting that constantly pushes collaborators towards better practices of distributed work.

-In particular: having an office means that working over to a colleague is a more comfortable and slightly faster way to communicate, compared to written communication.
+In particular: having an office means that walking over to a colleague is a more comfortable and slightly faster way to communicate, compared to written communication.
 Due to that, it will be a default mode of office communication, and it will be hard to root this out.
 As a result, colleagues who do not work in this office will find the information shared with them in files and in writing incomplete, which makes their own work more frustrating.
 The same applies when an organization has multiple offices that work together: information sharing between offices will never be complete enough.
 But when everyone works distributedly by default, everyone has the same incentive to make distributed work efficient and enjoyable.